Andrewdhope/Andrewdhope/README.md

 # About Me
 - Data engineer for digital healthcare
 - Web product enhancements, patient experience, public APIs
-- Slowly moving the corporate world from Excel to R
+- Slowly moving the corporate world away from Excel
-- Single page application development on the side
+- Interested in single page application development

 <!---
 Andrewdhope/Andrewdhope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.